Source: Z/Yen Group, Global Financial Centers Index, 2021.

 Note: The index considers five major factors; human resources, the business environment, market access, infrastructure (e.g. real estate), and general competitiveness.

 A significant cluster has recently emerged in the Middle East (e.g. Dubai, Abu Dhabi, Doha), with centers mainly managing the wealth generated by petroleum exports, with the setting of large sovereign wealth funds.
-They are also dominant offshore centers having financial importance unrelated to their economic importance or even their connectivity to the global trade network.
-These offshore financial centers are offering tax advantages, such as little or no capital gain taxes, several operating niche activities such as insurance, banking, ship registry, or fund management.
+They are also dominant offshore centers with financial importance unrelated to their economic importance or connectivity to the global trade network.
+These offshore financial centers offer tax advantages, such as little or no capital gain taxes, and several operating niche activities, such as insurance, banking, ship registry, or fund management.
 Among the most noticeable are small nation-states at the periphery of Europe (e.g. Jersey, Guernsey, Isle of Man, Malta, Gibraltar, Cyprus) or in the Caribbean (e.g. Bermuda, Bahamas, Panama, Cayman Islands).